 Work Skills Traineeships

 Work Skills Traineeships employs disadvantaged Queenslanders on community, construction or environmental projects.
 Funding is available to community-based not-for-profit organisations and local councils, which will partner with RTOs with PQS status.
-Learn more on the Work Skills Traineeships page (community organisations section).
+Learn more about Work Skills Traineeships (community organisations section).

 Get Set for Work